Thursday, August 20, 2020

 A trade publication from January 5, 1905 that I discovered while researching this topic may finally put this legend to rest.
 A small advertisement within it seems to point towards a less mysterious ending for the locomotive.

-The ad was for a complete logging outfit up for sale in Milroy by a scraping company.
+The ad was for a complete logging outfit up for sale in Milroy by a salvage company.
 It lists various pieces of track, a portable sawmill, and other equipment indicative of a small logging railroad operation.
 On the list is a 20-ton Shay locomotive.
 The size is about right for the Bebelheimer Shay and so is the gauge.
 According to renowned logging railroad authors Thomas Taber III and Benjamin Kline Jr., no other logging operation in the area at the time had a Shay locomotive.
 That leaves only Bebelheimer’s engine as the subject of the advertisement.

 The date of the ad also matches the year the Bebelheimer reportedly ceased operations according to the Pennsylvania Department of Forests and Waters.
 If this ad is indeed referring to Bebelheimer’s Shay, then evidently it made it out of the woods under its own power or the lumbermen found a way to move it.
 There is no mention of it being damaged in the ad.
 Where this interesting story originated from or if any factual aspects are present will probably never be known.